alexdlaird/pyngrok/docs/integrations.rst

    :target: https://colab.research.google.com/drive/1_ZDG69zjD-6j1dbGbrzAQkyrtlUfdr88?usp=sharing
    :alt: Open SSH Example in Colab

-With an SSH server setup and running (as shown fully in the linked example), all we need to do is create another code cell that uses ``pyngrok`` to open a tunnel to that server.
+With an SSH server setup and running (as shown fully in the linked example), all you need to do is create another code cell that uses ``pyngrok`` to open a tunnel to that server.

 .. code-block:: python